The Workplace of the Future

 CONFIDENCE AND TRUST IS FOUNDATIONAL

 Through a client lens, the most successful firms previously had long-standing relationships, business contacts or a trusted brand identity in the marketplace to leverage.
-Now, there is a clear need to leverage expertise in niche areas to truly be an expert.
+Now, there is a clear need to leverage expertise in niche areas to truly be

 Firms must consider their digital footprint and build strong online brands through social media, websites and thought leadership.
 A silver lining of working remotely is that expert content can be created from anywhere and cast a wider audience.
 There is an opportunity to reach untapped areas by leveraging niche expertise.
 Historically this online presence was “nice to have” — now, it is a “need to have.”